 Freeforms, also known as Live Action Roleplays (or LARPs), are a favorite of King Morph.
 He considers them to be akin to the Royal Cotillion of roleplaying.

 King Morph is pleased to present the following

 New designers' games are marked with the New Designer Crown: ♚ Here is the New Designer Policy

 |Seriousness?||On the lighter side / In the middle / On the serious side|

 |System||What system the game uses, if any|

 |Movie Rating||If this were a movie, it would be rated…|

-By Nastia Sinitsyna, Alisa Matavilava & Jenia Siadova
+Designed by Nastia Sinitsyna, Alisa Matavilava & Jenia Siadova.
+Run by Katya Matavilava

 B.Y.O.B. tells the story of five childhood friends.
 They are between 30-35 and they love to party and drink a lot.
 However all of them have strong reasons to quit.
 So recently they have finally decided to give up drinking and "grow up".
 Tonight is their last chance to have a good old piss-up and look back on all the crazy stuff they've done during their "party" years.
 B.Y.O.B. is a comedy larp which is set in nowadays real world involving quite a lot of improvisation.